octabytes/blog/content/posts/superset/connecting-apache-superset-to-popular-databases/index.md

 ---
-draft: true
+draft: false
 title: "Connecting Apache Superset to Popular Databases"
-date: "2024-08-09"
+date: "2024-11-20"
-description: "This guide is for users running an instance of Apache Superset looking to explore and analyze data.
-In this tutorial, we’ll walk you through how to connect Superset to a new database, set it up for data analysis, and create visualizations.
-This step-by-step guide will help you get hands-on"
+description: "This guide walks users through connecting a PostgreSQL database to Apache Superset on OctaByte, setting it up for data analysis and creating visualizations.
+It includes step-by-step instructions on configuring database connections and using Superset’s features."
-tags: []
+tags: ["Apache Superset", "PostgreSQL", "Database Connection", "Data Analysis", "Visualization", "OctaByte", "Business Intelligence"]
-categories: [Business Intelligence]
+categories: [Applications, Business Intelligence]
 cover:
   image: images/cover.png
   caption: "Connecting Apache Superset to Popular Databases"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-This guide is for users running an instance of [Apache Superset](https://octabyte.io/open-source/superset?ref=blog.octabyte.io) looking to explore and analyze data.
+This guide is for users running an instance of [Apache Superset](https://octabyte.io/applications/business-intelligence/superset) looking to explore and analyze data.
 In this tutorial, we’ll walk you through how to connect Superset to a new database, set it up for data analysis, and create visualizations.
 This step\-by\-step guide will help you get hands\-on experience with Superset’s features for data exploration.

 ## Connecting Database